Graduate Assistant Positions

 Each semester, Graduate Assistants work 340 hours (20 hours per week, for 17 weeks) and receive compensation in the form of tuition credits and a cash stipend.

-Graduate Assistants must carry a minimum full time course load of nine credits per semester.
+Graduate Assistants must carry a minimum full time course load of at least nine credits but no more than twelve credits per semester.
 Graduate Assistants need to receive permission from the Associate Dean’s office to work in any other job, on-campus or off.

 Assistantships are made on a semester-by-semester basis.
 A student may hold an assistantship for a maximum of four semesters.
 Reappointment, at the end of each semester, depends on the student maintaining a 3.0 cumulative GPA and successful performance of the duties assigned during the semester.
 Graduate Assistants may be terminated at any time if there is evidence of non-compliance with assistantship requirements.